eye-division/rosa-prod-site/_projects/bloomsbury-festival-20202021.md

 highlight: true
 past: false
 description: >-
-  Festival Director for Bloomsbury Festival in London from 2020, working with a team to curate a festival with over 100 events each October, leading on arts and heritage projects for the festival and producing an opening outdoor event, showcase and 3 day Discovery Hub
+  Festival Director for Bloomsbury Festival in London from 2020 onwards, working with a team to curate a festival with over 100 events each October, leading on arts and heritage projects for the festival and producing an opening outdoor event, showcase and 3 day Discovery Hub
 project_date: 2020-03-02 00:00:00
 project_to_date: 2026-12-31 00:00:00
 main_image_path: /uploads/bf2021---rr--fri-cromer-st-welcome-signs-img-3586-2.jpg